How an Innovation Framework Helps a Food Giant Explore New Opportunities

 Nancy Yaklich is a digital innovation coach at Cargill.
-She launched the EDGE Program, Cargill’s new digital business accelerator based on Lean Startup.
-She coaches Founders, Startup teams and early and late-stage funding Boards on the methodology and evidence needed to secure their next round of funding.
-Nancy is also an EDGE-funded Founder of AgAcademy, a microlearning platform for the agriculture industry.
+She launched the EDGE Program, Cargill’s digital business accelerator based on Lean Startup.
+She coaches founders, startup teams and early and late-stage funding boards on the methodology and evidence needed to secure their next round of funding.
+Nancy is also an EDGE-funded founder of AgAcademy, a microlearning platform for the agriculture industry.

 How did you get to Cargill, and how is Lean Startup connected to what you do there?